TAndrian/ConsoleEMS/README.md

 <h1 style="color:purple; text-align:center">Employee  Management System Console</h1>
 <h2>Description</h2>
-<p>E.M.S. or Employee Management System is a console application which allows users to get, search and delete an existing collection of employee.</p>
+<p>E.M.S. or Employee Management System is a console application, which allows users to get, search and delete an existing collection of employee.</p>

 Download the EMS.zip file, then unzip it and run the "EmployeeManagementSystem.exe" to launch the application